idumahg/meme-generator/README.md

 There are sample quotes and images of Xander the pup in the data folder.
 However, the app also accepts dynamic user input through a command-line tool and a web service.

-With the fask web service, users can provide any image, together with a quote (with a body and author), and get an image with the quote inscribed onto the image.
+With the flask web service, users can provide any image, together with a quote (with a body and author), and get an image with the quote inscribed onto the image.

 ## Instruction for setting up
 * Install the dependencies by running